Postgraduate Certificate in Māori and Indigenous Leadership

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

-The PGCertMIL programme comprises 60 points.
-This qualification can only be studied part-time and must be completed within one year from first enrolment.
+The PGCertMIL programme comprises 60 points (two courses).
+This qualification can only be studied part-time and must be completed within 1 year.

 Students study the following two courses on a part-time basis:

-Successful students of this pathway, can progress into the Master of Māori and Indigenous Leadership, so long as they have not graduated with the postgraduate certificate.
+Successful students of this pathway can progress into the Master of Māori and Indigenous Leadership, so long as they have not already graduated with the Postgraduate Certificate.

 UC also offers the following specialising in Māori and Indigenous Studies: